History of Virgin Galactic in Timeline

 In August 2016, test flights for VSS Unity were set to begin after ground tests were completed.

-September 2016: Captive carry flights begin
+September 2016: Captive Carry Flights Commence

-October 2016: Mike Moses replaces Steve Isakowitz as president
+October 2016: Mike Moses Replaces Steve Isakowitz as President

 In October 2016, Mike Moses replaced Steve Isakowitz as president of Virgin Galactic.
+Isakowitz moved to Aerospace Corp. to become president and CEO, while Moses was promoted from VP Operations.

-2016: New Shepard reflown unmanned above the Karman line
+2016: New Shepard reflown unmanned

-2016: Collaboration with Boom Technology for supersonic jetliner
+2016: Collaboration with Boom Technology

-2016: Scheduled test flights of LauncherOne with Newton 3 engine
+2016: Planned test flights of LauncherOne

-Virgin Galactic reported in March 2015 that they were on schedule to begin test flights of LauncherOne with its Newton 3 engine by the end of 2016.
+In March 2015, Virgin Galactic reported that they were on schedule to begin test flights of LauncherOne with its Newton 3 engine by the end of 2016.

 March 2017: LauncherOne team spun off into Virgin Orbit